MARKETING: Amazon SES for SMTP

 To protect customers from fraud and abuse, Amazon SES does not immediately grant unlimited Amazon SES usage to new users.
 A number of restrictions are initially in effect, such as only being able to send email to and from verified email addresses and being limited to a maximum of 200 messages in every 24-hour period.

-To remove these restriction on recipient addresses and increase the sending limits, request a higher level of access in the Amazon Support Center.
+To remove these restrictions on recipient addresses and increase the sending limits, request a higher level of access in the Amazon Support Center.

 Step 4: Configure your application to use Amazon SES

-The final step is to configure your your Marketing SMTP Settings to use Amazon SES.
+The final step is to configure your Marketing SMTP Settings to use Amazon SES.
 The procedure to do this varies from application to application but typically, you will need to configure the application with the correct SMTP server information and credentials.
 This may be done either by directly editing application configuration files or by entering the required information using the application user interface.

 Here’s an example of configuring email settings for Amazon SES.
 The USERNAME and PASSWORD placeholders should be replaced with the correct values from the credentials created in Step 1, while the EMAIL_ADDRESS placeholder should be replaced with any SES-verified email address.